walter-a-jablonowski/simple-nutrition-counter/README.md

 (advanced feature)

 ```
-nutrient:

-  recommendedMale:   400
-  recommendedFemale:
+B 12 (methyl):

+  type:                 methylcobalamin
+  amountMale:
+  amountFemale:
+  increasedNeedMale:
+  increasedNeedFemale:
   unit:                 mg
   comment:              ""
   lower:                5          <-- percent, summary view still is green progress if within these bounds
   upper:                5
 ```

 ### Foods file usage

-Currently we enter the values once in data/foods.yml, which is much simpler than doing manual calculations for partially used ingredients on a daily basis.
-The number of ingredients usually used in a day is limited...
+Currently we enter the values once in data/foods.yml.
+Easy when the number of ingredients usually used in a day is limited, and simpler than doing manual calculations (partially used ingredients).

 ```
 My food S Bio:                     <-- S = short for store if needed (save some space)

-  comment:      "..."
+  comment:      "..."              <-- misc comment

   unit:         pack|piece|pieces  <-- pack e.g. brokkoli
   weight:       100                <-- grams